 Princeton welcomes students of all nationalities.
 However, students from non-English-speaking countries must show they are proficient in the English language in order to be admitted.
 The GRE and TOEFL examinations are a first indication of English proficiency.
 We often conduct a telephone interview before deciding on admission.

 GRE Exam.
-The GRE exam is no longer considered for admission to the Department of Geosciences.
-Test scores should not be submitted and if they are, they will not be looked at.
+The GRE exam is required for admission to the Department of Geosciences.

 TOEFL Exam.
 TOEFL exams are required for non-native English speakers, and results should be sent directly to the graduate school upon submission of the application.
 For scheduling this exam, please see www.toefl.org.